up42/up42-py/docs/30-second-example.md

 ### **Defining the input parameters**

-Input tasks are not enough to completely define our workflow.
-Also, input parameters should be defined which include the AOI (area of interest), dates of analysis, among others.
-The AOI can be added into the workflow by different methods, external geometry files, and operations as well as some example AOI included in our package.
+To further configure the workflow, we provide workflow input parameters, e.g. the AOI (area of interest), dates of analysis, among others.
+The AOI geometry can be read via various methods (e.g. `up42.draw_aoi()`, `up42.read_vector_file()`) and provided as multiple formats (e.g. GeoJSON, shapely Polygon, GeoDataFrame).

 ```python
 # Define the aoi and input parameters of the workflow to run it.